carehart/awesome-cf-compose/README.md

 - [Lucee latest](/lucee-latest) (showing base lucee image, as "latest" image, whatever version that may be)
 - [Lucee with FusionReactor enabled](/lucee-with-fr)

-## Examples of Commabdbox images for ACF and Lucee
+## Examples of Commandbox images for ACF and Lucee
 - [Commandbox image with latest Lucee5 ](/cmdbox-lucee-latest) (showing base luce5e image, as "latest" image, whatever version that may be)

 ## Examples of Docker feature enablement